-Forrest Inslee earned an MA and PhD from Northwestern University in communication/ethnography, and an MCS in cross cultural theological education from Regent College.
-He spent six years working among the urban poor in Chicago, and later lived for four years in Istanbul supporting community development and leadership training for the emerging churches there.
-His primary teaching interests lie in intercultural studies, Native American issues, environmental justice, and social entrepreneurship.
+Forrest Inslee earned an MA and PhD from Northwestern University in communication/ethnography, and an MA in Theology from Regent College.
+He worked a number of years among the urban poor in Chicago, and later lived in Istanbul supporting community development and leadership training for the emerging churches there.
+His primary teaching interests lie in community development, intercultural studies, environmental justice, and social entrepreneurship.

-MA in Performance Studies, School of CommunicationNorthwestern University, Evanston, Illinois, USA – 1989 Areas of specialization: Intercultural Communication/Ethnography MA: Renewal in Northwest First Nations Culture through Performance, Art and Literature
+MA in Performance Studies, School of CommunicationNorthwestern University, Evanston, Illinois, USA Areas of specialization: Intercultural Communication/Ethnography MA: Renaissance in Northwest Native Art

-Masters of Christian Studies: Interdisciplinary StudiesRegent College Vancouver, British Columbia, Canada – 1998 Area of specialization: Culturally Contextualized Theological Education
+MA in TheologyRegent College Vancouver, British Columbia, Canada Area of specialization: Culturally Contextualized Theological Education

 Professor and Chair, International Community Development

 Culture Studies in a Global Context

 Editor, Christ & Cascadia. http://www.journal.christandcascadia.com

 Podcast: Earthkeepers—Creation Care and Spirituality. https://www.circlewood.online/podcast

 Designer/Instructor, Resilient Leaders Project.
 Lily Endowment grant, The Seattle School, December 2017-December 2022.